-If someone wants to be as muscular as possible for cosmetic purposes, and they don’t mind risking their health and living a potentially shorter life — steroids may be deemed the better option.
+We have patients wanting to be as muscular as possible for cosmetic purposes, and they don’t mind risking their health and living a potentially shorter life.
+In this case, steroids may be deemed the better option.

-However, if someone wants to optimize their health and live a long life, in which case we see them having greater happiness/success on natural supplements.
+However, other patients want to optimize their health and live a long life, in which case we see them having greater happiness/success on natural supplements.

 Equally, there are gifted natural bodybuilders who are happy competing in low-profile competitions with minimal prize money, because they are simply proud of not being enhanced.

 Doctors prescribe anabolic steroids in medicine to patients with cachexia and osteoporosis; thus we believe it is possible to take them relatively safely (when under expert medical care and taken in the correct dosages).